karkman/Metagenomics2021/Day3/README.md

 Assembling metagenomic data can be very resource demanding and we need to do it as a batch job.

-Copy the  script called MEGAHIT.sh from the SBATCH folder to your own directory and submit the batch job as previously.
+Copy the  script called MEGAHIT.sh from the `COURSE_FILES/SBATCH_SCRIPTS` folder to your own directory and submit the batch job as previously.

 What do the following flags mean?
 ```